Andhra Pradesh Chief Secretary granted extension | Law-Order

 Subrahmanyam is now the Secretary in the Union Ministry of Social Justice and Empowerment.

-Indications are that Subrahmanyam would be made the Chief Secretary to succeed Das.
+Indications are that Subrahmanyam would be made the Chief Secretary to succeed Aditya Nath Das.

-The Jagan government overlooked Subrahmanyam in December last year while appointing Das, an officer two years junior, as the State Chief Secretary.
+The State government overlooked Subrahmanyam in December last year while appointing Das, an officer two years junior, as the state Chief Secretary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)